mrcbax/logoilab.github.io/Demux.md

 ### No soldering<a name="nsolder"></a>

 This option is coming soon.
 We will be providing pogo-pin based connector that allows for flashing of the gMux without the need for soldering.
+COmponents and PCBs have been delivered, the connectors are currently being assembled.
+Please sit tight we should have these available before the end of May.

 ## Flashing<a name="flashing"></a>